Deeson Handbook

 No-one pre-approves what you spend it on.
 Be prepared to share the resource with your colleagues if need be.

-To use your allowance, buy the item/service/thing, add it to the tool list and add to Receipt Bank for approval.
+To use your allowance, buy the item/service/thing, add it to the and add to Receipt Bank for approval.
 Where possible, get someone with a company credit card to make the payment, although you can buy it on a personal credit card and be reimbursed by BACS.

 How do I purchase equipment for the office, print for a client etc?